GamePreservation/psn-red-proxy/README.md

 Credits
 -------

-PSN Redirecting Proxy is based on on the source of [PSX Download Helper](https://github.com/KOPElan/PSX-Download-Helper).
+PSN Redirecting Proxy is based on the source of [PSX Download Helper](https://github.com/KOPElan/PSX-Download-Helper).